-- Marking a record - Folding or creasing a record - Any unnecessary handling or touching of a record - Handling photographs and negatives without using the gloves provided - Allowing a record to hang over the edge of a table - Licking or moistening fingers while handling a record - Flicking or fanning through the pages of a record - Use of an instrument to turn the pages of a record - Leaning, or placing objects, other than document weights provided by TNA, on the records - Re-arranging the order of loose records or removing any tags, staples or other binding from records, and failure to use equipment such as foam wedges to support bound volumes (if it is practicable to do so) - Tracing of documents without using the transparent protective sheet supplied for that purpose.
-(Tracing may only be done with permission) - Carrying microfilms except in the appropriate box - Sharpening pencils in the document reading rooms.
+- Writing on or marking a record - Folding or creasing a record - Any unnecessary handling or touching of a record - Handling photographs and negatives without using the gloves provided - Allowing a record to hang over the edge of a table - Licking or moistening fingers while handling a record - Flicking or fanning through the pages of a record - Use of an instrument to turn the pages of a record - Leaning, or placing objects, other than document weights provided by The National Archives, on the records - Re-arranging the order of loose records or removing any tags, staples or other binding from records, and failure to use equipment such as foam wedges to support bound volumes (if it is practicable to do so) - Tracing of documents without using the transparent protective sheet supplied for that purpose.
+(Tracing may only be done with permission) - Carrying microfilms except in the appropriate box - Sharpening pencils in the Document Reading Room.